Social glue - the missing

 groups in Exeter following a number of poorly attended evenings.
 I suggested to them that

 the missing ingredient might be 'social glue'.
-This idea follows from why Gittisham Folk Dance Club has been so successful over more than
+This idea follows from why Gittisham Folk Dance Club was so successful over more than 10

 The email was sent immediately following a